 This next one's interesting: there's a trail, but it's dark.
 I did a little digging and discovered the cause of this artifact: a particle track occurred at that spot in another frame, and its influence on the mean was so significant that when we subtracted it from the pixels, the imprint of that other track was left behind.

 In some frames, we see not just one track but multiple spots.
-It's very likely that all of these particles were produced in the same air shower.
+It's very likely that all of these particles were produced in the same air shower, starting from one extraordinarily high-energy particle.

 Closing Remarks §